hcengineering/huly-ai-agent/src/tools/task/system_prompt.md

 - Weekly review: `0 0 10 * * 1` (Monday 10 AM)
 - Hourly check: `0 0 * * * *` (every hour)

+Remember: Tasks are scheduled in UTC time zone, if you schedule a task for user, you need to convert it to the user's timezone.

 Remember: These tasks trigger FOR you automatically - plan them as your personal assistant workflow, not user reminders.